knope-dev/knope/docs/src/content/docs/reference/Knope Bot (GitHub App)/features.md

 #### Pull request title

-In two circumstances, the title of the pull request will be used as a commit message—in these cases, a check can pass by checking only the pull request title:
+In two circumstances, the title of the pull request will become a commit message—in these cases, a check can pass by checking only the pull request title:

 1. Squash merging when _either_ there is more than one commit in the pull request _or_ the repository is configured to _always_ use the pull request title as the commit title.
 By default, if there is only one commit, GitHub will use that commit when squash merging (effectively rebasing).